SexChrLab/SCC-alignment/README.md

 conda activate SCCalign_v3
 ```

-If you are working in a high performance computing cluster that does not allow use of Docker but instead allows the use of Singularity containers, you can create a Singularity container from a Docker image and run the above steps within the Singularity container
+If you are working in a high performance computing cluster or other environment that does not allow use of Docker but instead allows the use of Singularity containers, you can create a Singularity container from a Docker image and run the above steps within the Singularity container:

 ```
 singularity pull -F SCC_analysis.sif  docker://sbplaisier/omics:1.3